 Of those that actually took them up on the call, 40% ended sticking around for more than 30 days after the call.

 Groove also delivered an email to users who logged in less than 2 times in the first 10 days of creating their account.

 This email had a response rate of 15%.

 Of those that responded, more than half would continue to use Groove for more than 30 days.

 Just by identifying some triggers and sending thoughtful emails to at-risk customers, Groove was able to reduce their churn significantly.

-They used these tests as a basis for their complete revamping of their onboarding process with these principles in mind.
+They used these tests as a basis for the complete revamping of their onboarding process with these principles in mind.

-After reworking their onboarding process, the company was able to reduce their churn by a whopping 71%.
+After reworking their onboarding process, the company was able to reduce its churn by a whopping 71%.

 Identifying behaviors that signaled negative outcomes allowed the company to intervene at key moments and help customers with the problems that they were experiencing.